 5. Watermelon Waltz Smoothie

 The sweet,juicy watermelon combined with tart kiwi and rich vanilla yogurt makes for a great smoothie and can transport you to the tropics

 Method: Blend the ingredients together,until smooth.
 Garnish with mint for a refreshing flavor!

 Recipe Courtesy: Babble

-To get the most optimal results from these fruits, we recommend using a high quality blender from Vitamix.
+To get the most optimal results from these fruits, we recommend using a high quality blender like the Vitamix 5200 Blender.